giannisyp/snake_game/README.md

 # snake_game

-Snake game build for fun :)
+The Nokia Snake game build for fun !